 Juan: You mean, he can take extra English classes after school, too?

 English Teacher: And, you have the right to be in school until you’re 21.

 English Teacher: I would like you and your uncle to talk to Mr. Shamma, our guidance counselor.

-Mr. Shamma: Here.
-These are in Spanish.
-You know …Every young person in New York City has a right to a free education.
+Mr. Shamma: (handing Juan and Diego booklets) Here…these are in Spanish.
+You know, every young person in New York City has a right to a free education.
 Classes are free, and extra help is free.